BenniG123/OpenCVLabJam/README.md

 **Thankless Task:** Use haarcascade_eye.xml as a second classifier to detect eyes in the images given.
 Draw rectangles around the both the eyes and faces.

 **Fun Extra:** All of the premade haarcascade classifier files are found where you installed opencv in opencv/data/haarcascades/.
-If you so choose, you can pick one of them and your own image and try to find
+If you so choose, you can pick one of them and your own image and try to find anything that has been trained.

 ## Video Stream Processing